38GT/38GT/README.md

 ## GT LABS 🔬

-[GT LABS](https://38gt.github.io) is a space where we share the process of solving various problems encountered during product development.
+[GT LABS](https://38gt.github.io) is a space where we share the process of solving various problems encountered during product developments.